ethersphere/swarm-guide/contents/pss.rst

   When using the internal encryption methods, you MUST associate keys (whether symmetric or asymmetric) with an address space AND a topic before you will be able to send anything.

 You can subscribe to incoming messages using a topic.
-You can subscribe to messages on topic 0x0000 and handle the encryption on your side,  This even enables you to use the swarm node as a multiplexer for different keypair identities.
+You can subscribe to messages on topic 0x0000 and handle the encryption on your side,  This even enables you to use the Swarm node as a multiplexer for different keypair identities.

 Sending a raw message
 ----------------------